ngol0/Unity3D-SkillSytem/README.md

   - Sequence: allows each effect in an array of effects to be called after the previous effect is finished
   - Action after anim: allows an array of effects to be called after an event in animation is called
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
-***The demo****
-I made two skills and basic movement/fighting behaviors.
-There are 2 skills and in order to use the skill, press 1 or 2.
+***THE DEMO***

+Currently the demo code in this project consist of 2 concrete skills and basic movement/fighting behaviors with corresonponding cursor types.
+This project is designed so that it is easier to add more skills with different targeting/filtering/effecting techniques.
+In addition, it is also easy to extend the functionality or add more behaviors to the skills through decorator and composite pattern.

+The skills I created in this demo project:

-1. The first skill is a jump slash with a delayed click targeting:
+<b>1.
+Skill 00: </b> a jump slash with a delayed click targeting.
+Press 1 to use this skill.
 <p align="center">
   <img src="https://github.com/ngol0/unity3D-designPatterns/blob/main/skill1.gif" width="900" title="hover text">
 </p>

-2.
+<b>2.
+Skill 01:</b> a fire sword slash with a directional targeting (that is, the fireball will shoot toward where your cursor is the moment you apply the skill).
+Press 2 to apply this skill.